Calories Burned at Rest

 How to Estimate Calories Burned at Rest

 The easiest way to estimate calories burned at rest is to use a BMR calculator.
+If your goal is weight loss or maintenance planning, you can also combine it with a daily calorie needs calculator to estimate maintenance calories more realistically.
 Most BMR formulas use age, height, weight, and sex to estimate your resting energy needs.

 1